eyedeekay/eyedeekay.github.io/README.md

  * [Videos about I2P Gallery for testing X-I2P-TorrentLocation](video.html) This page is even heavier, it embeds videos that have to do with I2P and other crypto/privacy/overlay networking related topics.
+ * [Plugin Archive](plugins.html) This page is my mirror of the plugin archive at [stats.i2p](http://stats.i2p/i2p/plugins).
+I created one here because the *utility* of x-i2p-torrentlocation is that

 ### Go(golang) I2P Tools